FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 6. Chapter business is to be kept confidential between the chapter and the advisor/advisory board.

-7. It is the responsibility of an advisor to exemplify the ideals and standards of the General Fraternity and to serve as an example of continuing and dedicated brotherhood, so as to elicit pride as well as respect.
+7. Advisors exemplify the ideals and standards of the General Fraternity and serve as an example of continuing and dedicated brotherhood, so as to elicit pride as well as respect.

-It is important for the chapter and advisors to remember that when RESPECT and COURTESY are shared, responsibilities to each other are easily fulfilled.
+It is important for the chapter and advisors to remember that when RESPECT and COURTESY are shared, expectations to each other are easily fulfilled.

 © 2015-2022 Sigma Nu Fraternity, Inc.